FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

     labelText: 'Security Code',
     icon: Icon(Icons.lock_outline),
   ),
+  maxLength: 4,
 ),
 ```
 - __keyboadType__ lets us set the input type.
 In this case we use number but there are other constants such as (datetime, email address, etc..)
 You can read more about TextInputType in the [docs](https://api.flutter.dev/flutter/services/TextInputType-class.html)
+- __maxLength__ Sets the max length on the text field.

 ## Drop down fields